BaguetteYeeter/eggpm/README.md

 └── hello-2.12.1.tar.gz
 ```

-After the stages, EggPM returns to its own code, and packages the contents of
+After the stages, EggPM returns to its own code, and creates a basic info.xml
+in the build directory with some info.
+After that, it packages the contents of
 `build` into a `.eggpm` file.
 Afterwards, it removes the `build` directory and
 the original file that it originally downloaded.
 The final `.eggpm` is put in
 `dist`, and there is also a message by EggPM telling you the exact path.